 Qualifying for Early Childhood Educator Jobs

-Although minimum education requirements for preschool teachers still vary from one state to the next (all but 9 states offer state-funded preschool programs, but most have different criteria for preschool teachers), there is a clear and concerted push toward the bachelor’s degree to be the educational standard for preschool teachers in both public and private school settings.
+Although minimum education requirements for preschool teachers still vary from one state to the next (all but six states— Idaho, Indiana, New Hampshire, South Dakota, Utah, and Wyoming—offered state-funded preschool programs as of 2019, but most have different criteria for preschool teachers), there is a clear and concerted push toward the bachelor’s degree to be the educational standard for preschool teachers in both public and private school settings.

-Further, many preschool teachers are now pursuing advanced degrees in the field, particularly for state licensing purposes or to achieve administrator jobs in the field of early childhood education.
+Further, many preschool teachers are now pursuing advanced degrees in the field, particularly for state licensing purposes or to achieve administrator jobs in the field of early childhood education.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Assistant preschool teachers are often required to possess an associate’s degree in early childhood development and/or a nationally recognized teaching credential, such as the Child Development Associate (CDA) credential through the Council for Professional Recognition.
 The CDA credential requires the completion of at least 120 hours of professional education, at least 480 hours of professional experience, and the completion of a professional portfolio.